nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/NRFCLOUD_AT_commands.rst

 Read command
 ------------

-The read command checks if nRF Cloud is connected or not.
+The read command checks whether the connection to nRF Cloud is established or not.

 Syntax
 ~~~~~~